-Porsche bagan taking expressions of interest from would-be Taycan buyers earlier this month, with Pollich confirming that customers were keen to reserve early cars despite the car only being revealed as a concept - called Mission E. He did not confirm customer numbers, however.
+Porsche bagan taking expressions of interest from would-be buyers earlier this month, with Pollich confirming that customers were keen to reserve early cars even though the car has only been revealed as a concept, the Mission E, so far.
+He did not confirm customer numbers, however.
 The production car is expected to be revealed for the first time in 2019, ahead of hitting roads in 2020.

-“The reaction from customers has been fantastic - from the moment we announced the car to now, when we have asked customers to register their interest for the first cars,” said Pollich of the Tesla Model S rival.
-“The history of Porsche began with an electric car in 1898 and that provides some inspiration and motivation for us.
-Of course there was a big gap, but we have led with the introduction of hybrids and now we will use our heritage and learnings to offer a class-leading electric car.
+“The reaction from customers has been fantastic — from the moment we announced the car to now, when we have asked customers to register their interest for the first cars,” said Pollich of Porsche's rival to the Model S. “The history of Porsche began with an electric car in 1898 and that provides some inspiration and motivation for us.
+Of course, there was a big gap, but we have led with the introduction of hybrids and now we will use our heritage and learnings to offer a class-leading electric car.

 “The next 18 months will be fascinating, as we develop and reveal the car, but what is already clear is that customers are keen.
 They are talking to our dealers asking how to get to the top of the priority lists and asking to access more information.”

-Pollich acknowledged rival Tesla’s importance in moving the market, saying: “They have been the pioneers and they have set a big challenge.
-What’s clear is that at Porsche we are planning to rise to that challenge, not just with our car, but in providing owners with the full 360 degree view to allow seamless ownership, including creating a supercharger network.”
+Pollich acknowledged Tesla’s importance in moving the market, saying: “They have been the pioneers and they have set a big challenge.
+What’s clear is that at Porsche we are planning to rise to that challenge, not just with our car, but in providing owners with the full 360-degree view to allow seamless ownership, including creating a supercharger network.”

-Porsche is a partner with the BMW Group, Daimler AG, Ford and the Volkswagen Group in a scheme to develop a high-powered charging network in Europe, called Ionity, that will be usable by all their respective electric vehicles.
-The car makers have pledged to install 400 chargers across Europe by 2020, and the scheme is expected to work in a way that Tesla’s unique Supercharger network does now.
+Porsche is a partner along with BMW, Daimler, Ford and the Volkswagen Group in a scheme to develop a high-powered charging network in Europe, called Ionity, that will be usable by all of their electric vehicles.
+The car makers have pledged to install 400 chargers across Europe by 2020 and the scheme is expected to work in a way that Tesla’s Supercharger network does now.
 Each charger will initially have a capacity of up to 350kW.

 Porsche Taycan’s radical new architecture